“You’re a poet, man!”

 It’s at the center of everything we do.

 Intelligence is knowing others.
 Wisdom is knowing thyself.

 – Lao Tzu

-“I love that quote,” Jack says, “because, paradoxically, to know one’s self is to know humanity from the inside… and it helps us sell more effectively.
-It helps us persuade and influence others.”
+“I love that quote,” Jack says, “because, paradoxically, to know one’s self from the inside is to understand humanity from the inside… and it helps us sell more effectively.
+It helps us tell more compelling stories.
+It helps us pitch, persuade and influence with more power.”